-The design of post-installed concrete anchors and cast-in-place anchors for SC-II structural applications are in accordance with the requirements of ACI 349-01, Appendix B. Alternatively, SC-II post-installed mechanical concrete anchors used for mounting light electrical components that weigh less than or equal to 25 lbs may be designed in accordance with the International

-Building Code and applicable International Code Council Evaluation Service Evaluation Report in lieu of ACI 349-01, Appendix B. In addition, SC-II post-installed adhesive anchors used for anchoring reinforcing bars may be designed in accordance with the International Building Code and International Code Council Evaluation Service Evaluation Report in lieu of ACI 349-01, Appendix B. Test data must be provided to demonstrate acceptable behavior when subjected to applicable thermal and radiation exposure.
+The design of post-installed concrete anchors and cast-in-place anchors for SC-II structural applications are in accordance with the requirements of ACI 349-01, Appendix B. Alternatively, SC-II post-installed mechanical concrete anchors used for mounting light components may be designed in accordance with the International Building Code and applicable International Code Council Evaluation Service Evaluation Report in lieu of ACI 349-01, Appendix B. In addition, SC-II post-installed adhesive anchors used for anchoring reinforcing bars may be designed in accordance with the International Building Code and International Code Council Evaluation Service Evaluation Report in lieu of ACI 349-01, Appendix B. Test data must be provided to demonstrate acceptable behavior when subjected to applicable thermal and radiation exposure.